RenneManny/TA-AC-BACKEND-APIs-basics-TNaaaj/block-BNaaej/index.md

 Extend the Assignment level 1 book-store APIs to

-1. Add categories(like fiction, science, comic etc) and author to each books and add endpoints to
+1. Add cat egories(like fiction, science, comic etc) and author to each books and add endpoints to

 - create a category
 - edit/delete a category